Alexander Woo: Screenwriting

+Alexander Woo is a showrunner on the Netflix show 3 Body Problem, along with David Benioff and D.B.
+Weiss.
+The show is based on the 2008 novel The Three-Body Problem by Liu Cixin.

-Alexander Woo is best known for writing several episodes of the HBO drama series True Blood.
+He also worked as a writer on the HBO drama series True Blood.
 In an interview, Woo describes the "True Blood" writing room: "Every writer's room is different.
 True Blood has a relatively small writing team, so the chemistry between the writers is crucial to the style and tone of the show.
 It's kind of like being on a jury, where you are sequestered together for long hours and many days and you figure things out together.
 Our team is a wonderful group of people, and even though the hours are long we all work really well and the hours just fly by."